 Games and training simulations are by far the best way of educating your workforce on how to apply 5S in your workplace.

-5S is a methodical way of organizing your workplace to reduce or eliminate the impact of the seven wastes and ensure standard ways or working are introduced.
+5S is a methodical way of organizing your workplace to reduce or eliminate the impact of the seven wastes and ensure standard ways of working are introduced.
 5S is a necessary foundation block of any lean manufacturing implementation.
-5S is one of the simplest lean manufacturing tools to use and the benefits of 5S are significant; improvements in efficiency or 10% to 30% are typical.
+5S is one of the simplest lean manufacturing tools to use, and the benefits of 5S are significant; improvements in efficiency of 10% to 30% are typical.

 The Best 5S Training Games

 Below I have selected what I believe to be the top 5S training games for you to use when training your employees or even to use as a consultant trainer.